Wyndham Championship Golf Betting Tips

 Robert Cobley is a maths graduate with years of experience in the sports betting industry.
 He has now teamed up with Bet UK to bring his golf betting tips to our readers.

-On the back of a Major Championship followed immediately by a World Golf Championship, the PGA Tour roller coaster rides on to North Carolina, and the historic Donald Ross designed Sedgefield Country Club.
+On the back of a World Golf Championship followed immediately by a Major Championship, the PGA Tour post lockdown rollercoaster rides on to North Carolina, and the historic Donald Ross designed Sedgefield Country Club.
 Situated 90 miles northeast of the town of Charlotte, this historic gem was built in 1926, and underwent a substantial redesign to bring it in line with the challenges of modern golf in 2007.
 Since then it has played host to this terrific event, taking over from Forest Oaks in 2008.

 A fairly easy par 70, with smaller than average undulating greens, Sedgefield is an eminently scorable venue.
 Winning numbers here typically sit in the low twenties under par for this standard of golfer.
 Par 4s are the key, and players will need to keep the ball in the fairway, and hit the greens to set up what will be ample birdie opportunities.
-The winner here typically averages a birdie on every 3.5 to 4 holes so there this will be a sprint from the get go, and any round not in the 60s will severely impact a player’s chances of winning.
-With conditions expected to be calm, I can foresee Henrik Stenson’s 2017 record winning total of 258 (22 under par) being threatened, and likely bettered.
+The winner here typically averages a birdie on every 3.5 to 4 holes so this will be a sprint from the get go, and any round not in the 60s will severely impact a player’s chances of winning.
+With conditions expected to be calm, I expect low scores, and another chance that the record score of 22 under par is bettered this year.

 The Market Leaders